kennaalastair/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach() executes a function for each array element and .map() creates a new array with the results from calling a function on each element in the array.

 2. What is the difference between a function and a method?

+They are both functions, however, a method is a function that is a property of an object.
+If a function has a function in it, I think the inside function is considered a method.

 3. What is closure?

+Closures gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+implicit binding, explicit binding, new binding, .this

 5. Why do we need super() in an extended class?

+The 'super' keyword is used as a “function” which calls the parent class with the parameters passed to the extended function.

 ## Project Set up